Free and Fabulous, 365 Days a Year

 Admission is free.
 Parking is free.
 Children are free.
 Adults are free.
 Como Zoo is free.
 The Marjorie McNeely Conservatory is free.
 At Como, free means free.

-On a recent summer day, we asked just a few of Como’s two million annual visitors to talk about why kids need time in nature and what free admission means to them.
+We recently asked a few of Como’s two million annual visitors to talk about why kids need time in nature and what free admission means to them.

 “Introducing kids to nature broadens their world and lets them know it is bigger than they are.”